- News & Features

 - Surveys & Data

 - About Us

 - Login | Register

-Bob Wessels, professor emeritus of international insolvency law at Leiden University and expert counsel on restructuring and insolvency to the European Commission, gives readers an early modern history lesson on the origins of cross-border insolvency in central Europe: the background to his new book, “Rembrandt’s Money”.
+Bob Wessels, professor emeritus of international insolvency law at Leiden University and expert counsel on restructuring and insolvency to the European Commission, gives a gloomy outlook on the architecture of the recast European Insolvency Regulation, five years since it came into in force.

 Get unlimited access to all Global Restructuring Review content